Rules defining attack counters¶

 - Counter name defines the name of the tag which will be added to the request.
 The name should correspond to the following format:

-b:<name>for the rule Define brute-force attacks counter
+b:<name>for the rule Tag requests as a brute-force attack

 Message about inherited counter